Dec 5, 2025

 decrease turnover.

-Models for the back and repeated bending are the most deployed.
+Models for the back and repetitive bending are the most deployed.

 Health and Care

-Mining companies, very proactive in prevention, are increasingly interested in exoskeletons to support workers in demanding environments: prolonged bending, arms-up tasks, carrying loads.
-Their adoption follows an upward curve.
+Mining companies, very proactive in prevention, are increasingly interested in exoskeletons to support workers in demanding environments: prolonged bending, arms-in-the-air tasks, carrying loads.
+Their adoption follows an upward trend.

 Provincial organizations do not directly regulate exoskeletons, but they play an essential role in their safe adoption.